johnink/musing/README.md

 a users homepage.
 From there, they can be bumped up or down the list, added or deleted.
 These changes are reflected immediately in the database.

-Working features
+#Working features
--a better README.md
+*a better README.md
--user thumbnail
+*user thumbnail
--illustrations in games
+*illustrations in games
--comments section on the games
+*comments section on the games
--the ability to search and filter by interest
+*the ability to search and filter by interest
--a more fully featured 'Top Games' section
+*a more fully featured 'Top Games' section
--several additons and subtractions from the prompt lists -add graphic to channel switcher game
+*several additons and subtractions from the prompt lists *add graphic to channel switcher game
--a Mind Map game and widget
+*a Mind Map game and widget
--an Idea Box game and widget
+*an Idea Box game and widget
--an Mashing game and widget
+*an Mashing game and widget
--Leveling game
+*Leveling game
--Spectrum game
+*Spectrum game
--Break it down game
+*Break it down game
--Captions game
+*Captions game
--Devil's Advocate game
+*Devil's Advocate game
--Stewey Taunt game
+*Stewey Taunt game